cooper/wikifier/doc/components.md

 * __BlockManager__: dynamically loads and creates block objects.
 * __Utilities__: provides convenience functions used throughout the software.

-The Wikifier package alone does not provide many functions.
+The Wikifier package alone does not provide high-level functionality.
 It is not intended to be used directly.
 Instead, a Wikifier::Page or Wikifier::Wiki should be utilized.

 ## Wikifier::Page